-Smallmouth bass fly fishing, particularly for fish seventeen inches and above, is tough to beat as a freshwater fly fishing experience.
+Smallmouth bass, particularly for fish seventeen inches and above, are tough to beat as a freshwater fly fishing experience.
 The fish are mean and tough.
 They live in some of the most beautiful and unique venues of the Unites States and even beyond.
 They are greedy, and it’s no surprise to find all sorts of baitfish and crayfish in the mouth of the smallmouth you just brought to hand.
 They love to go airborne and bulldog you all at the same time, and you can catch huge amounts of these fish as well.
 However, when you want to go after huge smallmouth in rivers, you need to bring you’re A-game.
-In this podcast, Mike Schultz lays it all out for us and shares how he targets huge river smallmouth on the fly.
+In this podcast, Mike Schultz lays it all out for us and shares how he targets huge river smallmouth.
 See the notes below, including some of Mike’s videos.

 KEY TAKEAWAYS: TROPHY RIVER SMALLMOUTH BASS FLY FISHING